StiensB/RestaurantFinder/README.md

   - Limit to your deployment domain
   - Enable only required APIs (Maps JavaScript API, Places API)

+## Features

+- Interactive map with restaurant markers
+- Top 5 rated restaurants display
+- Search by name or address with autocomplete
+- Filter by cuisine type
+- Adjust search radius
+- Minimum rating filter
+- Real-time updates as you move the map

 ## Deployment

 ### Vercel